-Anti-corruption and bribery regulation, including the Canadian Extractive Sector Transparency Measures Act ("ESTMA") reporting convicted of violating anti-corruption and anti-bribery laws.
+Anti-corruption and bribery regulation, including the Canadian Extractive Sector Transparency Measures Act ("ESTMA") reporting

+The Company is required to comply with anti-corruption and anti-bribery laws in Canada and the United States.
+In recent years, there has been a general increase in both the frequency of enforcement and the severity of penalties under such laws, resulting in greater scrutiny and punishment of companies convicted of violating anti-corruption and anti-bribery laws.
 Furthermore, a company may be found liable for violations by not only its employees, but also by its contractors and third-party agents.
 Although the Company has adopted a Code of Conduct that addresses these matters, no assurance can be given that the Company, or its employees, contractors or third-party agents will comply strictly with such laws.
 If the Company is the subject of an enforcement action or in violation of such laws, it may result in significant penalties, fines and/or sanctions imposed on the Company resulting in a material adverse effect on the Company's reputation and results of its operations.